Narendhiran-B/End-to-End-Main/README.md

 ---

-> This project was built to simulate real-world enterprise DevOps deployment architecture and demonstrate production-ready cloud engineering skills.
+> This project was built to replicate real-world enterprise DevOps and GitOps deployment practices and demonstrate production-ready cloud engineering capabilities.